 This is Walt Disney World 101.
-It’s hardly unique or even profound advice–it’s something you will see on literally every site that offers Disney trip planning advice.
 Yet, it’s probably the most common mistake first-timers make.

 Walt Disney World’s transportation system makes the metro Detroit bus system look like the pinnacle of efficiency.
 Buses take convoluted routes, make too many stops, and generally follow a perplexing “schedule”, all of which means it could take you up to an hour to get from your hotel room door to a park.
 Want to go from hotel to hotel?
 Good luck!

 First-timers (or any logical human, for that matter) might assume that it would behoove Walt Disney World to have an incredibly efficient transportation system, as time lost in commute is time that is not spent in the parks.
 Instead of waiting for that bus, guests could be spending time–and money–in gift shops or restaurants.
 Unfortunately, for whatever reason, this is not the case.
 Transportation–particularly the buses–is inefficient, and it’ll take you longer than you expect to get anywhere.